gorodulin/env_control/README.md

 ## Configuration

-`EnvControl.configuration` is a configuration object that contains the default settings.
-You can set its attributes directly or within a block:
+`EnvControl.configuration` is a global configuration object for EnvControl.
+You can set its attributes directly or within `configure` method's block:

 ```ruby
 require "env_control"